maykinmedia/setup-django-backend/README.md

 # setup-django-backend Github workflow action

-This composite workflow action takes care of some boilerplate for Maykin's Djanog
+This composite workflow action takes care of some boilerplate for Maykin's Django
 projects:

 * Setting up Python (with pip cache)